srsolutionsag/SrLifeCycleManager/ROADMAP.md

   the [`ilSrConfigRepository`](classes/Config/class.ilSrConfigRepository.php) for better encoded values.
 It could be even more improved by some sort of type-safe abstraction for configurations.

-- [x] The same dependencies are used in several instances and instantiated separately, which leads to multiple code-adjustments if the constructor signature is changed.
-This could be avoided by a local DIC or initialization.

 - [ ] Add a post-composer-dump script that automatically reads `IEventListeners` into an artifact, which can then be required in the `IObserver` implementation rather than manually registering them.
 For this the setup's interface collector can be used.